SveSop/nvcuda/README.md

 # nvcuda
-[Devel branch]
-Standalone version of nvcuda based from Wine-Staging

-[Master branch]
+[Bottles branch]
-Upstream wine-staging implementation of nvcuda.
+This branch is a slimmer version of nvcuda meant to be used with bottles.

 ## Build requirements:
 - [WINE] (version >= 9.0) [https://www.winehq.org/](https://www.winehq.org/)